ClockSelect/myevic/README.md

     - Atomizer voltage
     - Board temperature
     - Real-time clock
+    - Real-time atomizer resistance

     ![](http://i345.photobucket.com/albums/p374/ClockSelect/eVic/mainscreen2_zpsclbvvdah.png)

 ###Menus:
 Holding fire and right button a few seconds enters menus.
 There's many more to LOGO and Game menus now.
 See below.

+* At any time, you may press simultaneously fire and right button to get out of the menus and return to the main screen.
+* When navigating in sub-menus, you may press simultaneously left and right buttons to return to the parent (upper level) menu.

 * Screen